jaypei/emacs-neotree/README.md

 emacs-neotree
 =============

-A emacs tree plugin like NerdTree.
+A emacs tree plugin like NerdTree for Vim.

 Screenshots
 -----------